-Short spikes in packet loss and latency metrics that last a few minutes
+Short spikes in packet loss that last a few minutes

 Certain short spikes lasting for a few minutes are expected or possible.
 Check for sustained loss that lasts for greater than five minutes.
 If you see such loss, or if the loss impacts your network or application performance, see Getting support.

 Latency is measured over Layer 4 traffic and is impacted by the TCP/IP stack running on the remote VM.
 Some applications with unique TCP/IP stack implementations (such as VPN applications) might artificially increase latency in Performance Dashboard.
 If latency spikes despite the absence of custom applications that might impact the TCP/IP stack, see Getting support.

 If you can't see packet loss information, make sure that you have virtual machine (VM) instances in the Virtual Private Cloud (VPC) or Shared VPC network that you are viewing.
 Performance Dashboard uses active probes to measure packet loss between zones.
 The number of active probes is related to the number of VMs in the network.
 If the network that you are viewing has no VMs, there are no active probes and no packet loss measurement.

 If you can't see latency information, make sure that you have VM instances generating enough traffic.

 Packet loss by zone heatmap has empty cells (marked as